The Age Four Transition to Responsible Childhood

 We also, sadly, live at a time when many people hold the really weird belief that it is more important to train little children in so-called “academic skills” than to teach them basic rules of safety — rules that they can understand and that could give them the freedom they need to learn lessons that are far more important than the scraps of academia we force onto them.

 And now, what do you think?
 Do you have memories of adventures at age 4, or of your children's desires and actions at that age?
 This blog is, in part, a forum for discussion.
 Your questions, thoughts, stories, and opinions are treated respectfully by me and other readers, regardless of the degree to which we agree or disagree.
-Please post these here; do not send them to me by email.
-I receive far more emails than I can possibly answer.
+Psychology Today no longer accepts comments on this site, but you can comment by going to my Facebook profile, where you will see a link to this post.
+If you don't see this post at the top of my timeline, just put the title of the post into the search option (the little magnifying glass) at the top of the page and it will come up.
+By following me on Facebook you can comment on all of my posts and see others' comments.
+The discussion is often very interesting.

 Ainsworth, M. (1979).
 Attachment as related to mother-infant interaction.
 Advances in the Study of Behavior, 9,2-52.